Google, Microsoft find another Spectre, Meltdown flaw

 "It is important to note that this method is dependent on malware running locally," Arm said in a post.

-An AMD's security advisory also advised users to keep their systems updated, and said that Microsoft was wrapping up testing for AMD-specific updates.
+An AMD security advisory also warned users to keep their systems updated and said Microsoft was wrapping up testing for an AMD-specific fix.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.